 In 1984, he moved into legislative advocacy as the director of legislative affairs for the Florida Farm Bureau.
 Mica worked with the largest statewide agricultural organization during the Florida legislature's efforts to create a wetlands policy, statewide strategic plan and Florida's first significant growth management law.

-Now in his 29th year with the Council, Mr. Mica has worked with Florida government on diverse industry issues such as the Florida Underground Storage Tank Cleanup Program, Florida's landmark Used Oil Recycling Program, and a comprehensive rewrite of the state's motor fuel tax laws which led to unsurpassed revenue collections for the state's coffers and relief of regulatory strangleholds for the industry.
+Now in his 31st year with the Council, Mr. Mica has worked with Florida government on diverse industry issues such as the Florida Underground Storage Tank Cleanup Program, Florida's landmark Used Oil Recycling Program, and a comprehensive rewrite of the state's motor fuel tax laws which led to unsurpassed revenue collections for the state's coffers and relief of regulatory strangleholds for the industry.
 Professionally he has served on various state committees and boards including as a member of the Clean Fuels Florida Commission.
-He currently serves as a member of the Big Cypress Advisory Committee in assisting siting of exploration of petroleum resources and serves on the Florida State Emergency Response Commission.
+He currently serves as a member of the Big Cypress Advisory Committee in assisting siting of exploration of petroleum resources has been appointed by three Florida Governors as a Commissioner of the Florida State Emergency Response Commission.
 He is also the co-Chair of Associated Industries of Florida Energy Council and serves on committees of the Florida Chamber of Commerce.

 Professionally he has attained the American Society of

 Association Executives professional designation, Certified Association Executive and the Florida Association of Professional Lobbyists Designated Professional Lobbyist status.

 A 1977 graduate of the University of Florida, Mr.

 Mica is a past President of the University of Florida Alumni Association, and